 Much of the work that goes into making a technology company successful is boring: it happens behind the scenes, in front of a computer, on the phone, and over strong coffees on early Monday mornings.
-At storEDGE, keeping all of our technology projects running smoothly and planning for exciting new features is largely the role of the product management team.
+At storEDGE, keeping all of our clients' websites running smoothly and ranking well in search is largely the role of the account management team.

-Alison Renfro, Product Owner at storEDGE, is part of this hardworking team of late-nighters, organizers, and collaborators who lead our technology teams to create shiny, new features and launch exciting new products.
+Alison Renfro, Account Manager at storEDGE, is part of this hardworking team of late-nighters, organizers, and collaborators who work with our clients to meet their business goals.
 In her short time here, Alison has already put her big personality to work, hitting the ground running in her role and jumping into new projects.
 Learn her career story, her favorite thing about living in Kansas City, and more in this Meet Team storEDGE interview.

 Name: Alison Renfro

 I think that my first qualifying “adult” job was as a Product Owner at RevUnit, a digital design and development agency in Bentonville, Arkansas.
 My role at RevUnit was basically was a combination of project management, client services and also playing scrum master (a project facilitator among technologists).
 Working at RevUnit, I had the opportunity to work on employee engagement mobile apps and my main client was Walmart.
 I really enjoyed getting to deliver a product that greatly impacted lives of people every day.
 Alongside working full-time at RevUnit, I was also going to school full-time to earn my bachelor’s in organizational management (fitting, eh?) from John Brown University.
 When my boyfriend and I decided to make the leap and move to Kansas City, I really looked hard for a place that mimicked what my previous job had.
 Since then, I've totally fallen in love with being a part of a technically diverse and creative team that delivers sweet products to their clients.
 I definitely feel like I’ve found a new happy home full of smart, crazy talented people.